Deep biosphere: Habitats

 Life has been found at depths of 5 km in continents and 10.5 km below the ocean surface.
 In 1992, Thomas Gold calculated that if the estimated pore space of the terrestrial land mass down to 5 km depth was filled with water, and if 1% of this volume were microbial biomass, it would be enough living matter to cover Earth's land surface with a 1.5 m thick layer.
+Such biomass would be enormous, 2×10^14 or 200,000 billion tons (for comparison, the dominating biomass, i.e. plants, numbers in the hundreds of billions tons).
 The estimated volume of the deep biosphere is 2–2.3 billion cubic kilometers, about twice the volume of the oceans.

 Ocean floor

 The main types of habitat below the seafloor are sediments and igneous rock.
 The latter may be partially altered and coexist with its alteration products such as sulfides and carbonates.
 In rock, chemicals are mainly carried through an aquifer system that cycles all of the ocean's water every 200,000 years.
 In sediments below the top few centimeters, chemicals mainly spread by the much slower process of diffusion.